How to keep weeds out of flower beds - the tricks garden experts use to keep them at bay

 4. Mulch the flowerbeds

 Did you ask what is mulching?
 Mulches or mulching is a gardening term that means covering soil with loose covering such as lawn cuttings, hot compost or garden bark.
-It has many benefits, one being to prevent weeds.
+It has many benefits, from helping to get rid of brambles to preventing weeds.

 'Mulching is a brilliant weed suppressant – whether you mulch with your own compost or end up buying some mulch in,' explains Rosie Fyles, Chiswick House and Garden Trust.